liferay/liferay-docs/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

     ./bin/elasticsearch-setup-passwords interactive

-See Elastic's documentation on the
+Elastic's
 [setup-passwords command](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/setup-passwords.html)
-for additional options.
+documentation describes additional options.

-Since you're securing Elasticsearch, make sure you keep track of the `elastic` user's password.
+Since you're securing Elasticsearch, remember the `elastic` user's password.

-We recommend enabling transport layer security on each node.
+Enable transport layer security on each node.

 ## Enabling Transport Layer Security [](id=enabling-transport-layer-security)

 The following instructions for enabling TLS use `liferay` as the password whenever one is needed.
-Customize these as appropriate for your installation.
+Use your own passwords for your installation.

 +$$$